tommiahonen/ais-simulator/README.md

 <b>Diagram 1</b> - *AIS-server simulator high-level structure.
 Please note: this is not a UML-diagram.*</b>

 </div>

-# Where to get more AIS datafiles

-Datafiles containing historical AIS messages can be downloaded from [ftp://ftp.ais.dk/ais_data/](ftp://ftp.ais.dk/ais_data/) using e.g. the [FileZilla client](https://filezilla-project.org/) or better yet: [curl](https://curl.se).

-Each .csv file contains all AIS messages sent during a 24 hour timeperiod (from 00:00 to 23:59) of that specific date/day.

 # Backround: What is an AIS server and why do we need to simulate its functionality?